 Getting to Krakow

-With most of this Poland itinerary taking place in and around cities, I simply couldn’t leave you without suggesting a trip to Zakopane, Poland’s most famous outdoor retreat.
+With most of this Poland itinerary taking place in & around cities, I couldn’t leave you without suggesting a trip to Zakopane, Poland’s most famous outdoor retreat.

 Breathe in the sweet mountain air on a hike from Zakopane